bcoles/kasld/docs/footprint.md

 cluster**, not any single primitive:

-- **Process fan-out.** One parent spawns ~100+ component binaries (the run banner prints `Running N components`), each a separate `execve` of a helper out of a `components/` or `libexec/kasld/` directory, each reading a targeted source and exiting — all within a few seconds.
+- **Process fan-out.** One parent spawns ~100+ component binaries (the run banner prints `Running N of M components (K experimental skipped; …)`), each a separate `execve` of a helper out of a `components/` or `libexec/kasld/` directory, each reading a targeted source and exiting — all within a few seconds.
 Very little benign software has this shape: one process forking dozens of differently-named children that each read one sensitive source and exit.

 - **A dense cluster of sensitive interfaces.** Across the component set, one run categorically touches: